ggandor/leap.nvim/README.md

 ## Extending Leap

-There is more to Leap than meets the eye.
-On a general level, you should think of it as less of a motion plugin and more of an engine for selecting visible targets on the screen (acquired by arbitrary means), and doing arbitrary things with them.
-See `:h leap.leap()` and `:h leap-events`.

-There are lots of ways you can extend the plugin and bend it to your will, and the combinations of them give you almost infinite possibilities.
-Some practical
+There are lots of ways you can extend the plugin and bend it to your will - see `:h leap.leap()` and `:h leap-events`.
+Besides tweaking the basic parameters (search scope, jump offset, etc.) of the function, you can:

+* give it a custom **action** to perform, instead of jumping
+* feed it with custom **targets**, aquired by arbitrary means, and only use it as labeler/selector
+* customize the behavior on a per-call basis via **autocommands**

-examples:
+Some practical examples:

 <details>
 <summary>Linewise motions</summary>